 Anyway, back to the rest of the Anthem review.

 The main story is average at best, the villain is forgettable and it ends somewhat anticlimactically.
 Yet Bioware’s stellar writing still exists in Anthem, but it’s easy to pass up.
 Between missions, you wander around Fort Tarsis to pick up contracts.
-But there are numerous amounts of NPCs you can speak to.
-Each one has there own story to tell, and you can influence these stories through dialogue choices.
+There are numerous amounts of NPCs you can speak to and each one has there own story to tell.
+You can influence these stories through dialogue choices.

 Future dialogue with the same NPC can be wildly different depending on previous conversations and they are fun and interesting.
 From hearing about the adventures of a lady attempting to pet all manner of wild creatures, to solving the relationship problems of two married spies.
 It’s all optional, but I recommend exploring it all.